Drug Policy

 What Are Generic Drugs?

-Generic medicines are pharmaceutical products that contain the same active ingredients, in the same dosage and strength, as their brand-name counterparts.
-They are designed to deliver the same therapeutic effect, meeting the same quality, safety, and efficacy standards as the original product.
+Generic medicines contain the same active ingredients, in the same dosage and strength, as their brand-name counterparts.
+They deliver the same therapeutic effect and must meet identical quality, safety, and efficacy standards.

-In short, a generic drug is the equivalent version of a brand drug, produced once the original patent has expired.
-Many generics are even manufactured in the same facilities as the brand medicines — the difference lies in the name and the price, not in the effectiveness.
+In short, a generic drug is the equivalent version of a brand drug, produced once the original patent expires.
+Many generics are even manufactured in the same facilities as brand medicines — the difference is usually the name and the price, not the effectiveness.

 Why Are Generic Drugs Cheaper?

-• High R&D Costs: It can take 10–15 years and hundreds of millions (sometimes billions) of dollars to develop a new drug.
+• High R&D Costs: Developing a new drug can take 10–15 years and cost hundreds of millions (or billions) of dollars.

-• Marketing & Promotion: Original manufacturers invest heavily in advertising, physician outreach, and free samples.
+• Marketing & Promotion: Original manufacturers spend heavily on advertising, physician outreach, and samples.

-• Patent Protection: Patents typically last 20 years, giving the innovator company exclusive rights to recoup its investment and generate profits.
+• Patent Protection: Patents (typically 20 years) allow the innovator company to recover investment and generate profits.

-Once a patent expires, other approved manufacturers can produce generic versions.
-This competition drives prices down — often by up to 80% compared to the brand drug.
+Once patents expire, other regulated manufacturers can produce generic versions.
+This competition reduces prices — often by up to 80% compared to the brand drug.

 Advantages of Generic Medicines

-• No Costly Development: Generic manufacturers use the existing formula and production technology, so they do not repeat the expensive R&D process.
+• No Costly Development: Generic makers use the existing formula and do not repeat R&D.

-• No Heavy Marketing: Generics benefit from the awareness and trust already built by the brand drug, reducing advertising costs.
+• No Heavy Marketing: Generics benefit from brand awareness already established.

-• Same Quality Standards: Regulatory authorities (including the US FDA and WHO prequalification programs) require generics to meet the same manufacturing and quality standards as brands.
+• Same Quality Standards: Regulatory bodies like the US FDA and WHO require generics to meet the same manufacturing and quality requirements as brands.

 India’s Role in Generic Medicines